Duchenne muscular dystrophy: Muscle biopsy

 If DNA testing fails to find the mutation, a muscle biopsy test may be performed.
 A small sample of muscle tissue is extracted using a biopsy needle.
-The key tests performed on the biopsy sample for DMD are immunohistochemistry, immunocytochemistry, and immunoblotting for dystrophin, and should be interpreted by an experienced neuromuscular pathologist.
+The key tests performed on the biopsy sample for Duchenne muscular dystrophy are immunohistochemistry, immunocytochemistry, and immunoblotting for dystrophin, and should be interpreted by an experienced neuromuscular pathologist.
 These tests provide information on the presence or absence of the protein.
-Absence of the protein is a positive test for DMD.
-Where dystrophin is present, the tests indicate the amount and molecular size of dystrophin, helping to distinguish DMD from milder dystrophinopathy phenotypes.
-Over the past several years, DNA tests have been developed that detect more of the many mutations that cause the condition, and muscle biopsy is not required as often to confirm the presence of DMD.
+Absence of the protein is a positive test for Duchenne muscular dystrophy.
+Where dystrophin is present, the tests indicate the amount and molecular size of dystrophin, helping to distinguish Duchenne muscular dystrophy from milder dystrophinopathy phenotypes.
+Over the past several years, DNA tests have been developed that detect more of the many mutations that cause the condition, and muscle biopsy is not required as often to confirm the presence of Duchenne muscular dystrophy.

 Prenatal tests

 A prenatal test can be considered when the mother is a known or suspected carrier.

-Prenatal tests can tell whether the unborn child has one of the most common mutations.
-Many mutations are responsible for DMD, and some have not been identified, so genetic testing may be falsely negative if the suspected mutation in the mother has not been identified.

-Prior to invasive testing, determination of the fetal sex is important; while males are sometimes affected by this X-linked disease, female DMD is extremely rare.
+Before invasive testing, determination of the fetal sex is important; while males are sometimes affected by this X-linked disease, female Duchenne muscular dystrophy is extremely rare.
 This can be achieved by ultrasound scan at 16 weeks or more recently by free fetal DNA (cffDNA) testing.
-Chorion villus sampling (CVS) can be done at 11–14 weeks, and has a 1% risk of miscarriage.
-Amniocentesis can be done after 15 weeks, and has a 0.5% risk of miscarriage.
+Chorion villus sampling (CVS) can be done at 11–14 weeks and has a 1% risk of miscarriage.
+Amniocentesis can be done after 15 weeks and has a 0.5% risk of miscarriage.
 Non invasive prenatal testing can be done around 10–12 weeks.
 Another option in the case of unclear genetic test results is fetal muscle biopsy.

 Treatment

-No cure for DMD is known, and an ongoing medical need has been recognized by regulatory authorities.
-Gene therapy has shown some success.
+No cure for Duchenne muscular dystrophy is known.

 Treatment is generally aimed at controlling symptoms to maximize the quality of life which can be measured using specific questionnaires, and include: